-As an introvert, I generally prefer not to talk about myself, but since this is my personal web site, I really ought to provide some information about myself.
+As an introvert, I generally prefer not to talk about myself, but since this is my personal web site, I really ought to provide some information.

 The short story is that I was born and raised in Charlottesville, VA.
 For much of my youth, I thought that I would be a professional musician, but that changed when I took Latin in high school.
 I majored in Classics at the University of Oklahoma.
 After graduation, I worked as a manager for Barnes and Noble's college bookstore on the campus of the University of Nevada-Las Vegas.
 Later, I enrolled in the Ph.D. program in Classics at the University of Iowa.
 I'm currently a professor in the Department of Classics and Letters at the University of Oklahoma.

-I love teaching Latin courses, especially the intermediate ones.
+I love teaching Greek and Latin courses, especially the beginning and intermediate ones.
 I also enjoy teaching general education courses such as Classical Mythology, Ancient Drama, Ancient Epic, and my new course, States in Crisis in Ancient Literature.
 It's fun to introduce students to the subject of Classical culture.